 Eyeliner is Optional

-Since this is a makeup for the wedding, you can allow yourself using more shimmer eyeshadows, than for an everyday makeup look.
+Since this is makeup for the wedding, you can allow yourself to use more shimmer eyeshadows, than for an everyday makeup look.
 You can apply shiny eyeshadow to your middle lid and inner corners of your eyes.
 Putting the eyeliner is optional.

 If you want to go with full makeup on, then draw a thin line and put on false lashes.
 However, if you like to go more minimal, apply your favorite mascara (once again – waterproof!), and you are ready.